-FRE 502 places certain limitations on waiver with respect to both intentional and unintentional disclosures in Federal and State proceedings.
-For example, FRE 502(b) provides that an "inadvertent" disclosure in a Federal proceeding or to a Federal officer or agency will not operate as a waiver of the privilege if "reasonable steps" were taken to prevent disclosure and to rectify the error.
+The privilege may also be waived by providing the documents in other proceedings.
+See Wal-Mart Stores, Inc., 348 NLRB 833, 834 (2006).
+However, FRE 502 places certain limitations on waiver with respect to both intentional and unintentional disclosures in federal and state proceedings.
+For example, FRE 502(b) provides that an "inadvertent" disclosure in a federal proceeding or to a federal officer or agency will not operate as a waiver of the privilege if "reasonable steps" were taken to prevent disclosure and to rectify the error.
 See § 16-502, below.
-As indicated in the Advisory Committee Notes, a number of factors may be considered in applying this rule, including the number of documents to be reviewed and the time constraints for production.
-For a case applying FRE 502(b), see Church Square Supermarket, 356 NLRB No. 170, slip op. at 13, n.
-40 (2011) (rejecting employer's contention that a document it had previously disclosed to the General Counsel in response to a subpoena was not admissible under FRE 502(b), as the disclosure was not "inadvertent" and/or the employer had failed to take reasonable steps to prevent disclosure).
+As indicated in the Advisory Committee Notes a number of factors may be considered in applying this rule, including the number of documents to be reviewed and the time constraints for production.

+For a case applying FRE 502(b), see Church Square Supermarket, 356 NLRB 1357, 1369 n.
+40 (2011) (rejecting the employer's contention that a document it had previously disclosed to the General Counsel in response to a subpoena was not admissible under FRE 502(b), as the disclosure was not "inadvertent" and/or the employer had failed to take reasonable steps to prevent disclosure).